 I’ve heard some Black men say that they don’t trust anyone, especially women, but will still get into a relationship and wonder why it never works out.
 A lot of us mistakenly think that bravado, sexual prowess, and “swag” can overcompensate for being emotionally unhealthy.
 And if we’re not having serious conversations about rectifying wounds from childhood abuse, abandonment, racism, or lack of self-love, then being a stable mate is out of the question.

 The apprehension that a lot of Black American men have in terms of monogamous relationships is valid, but that doesn’t mean that we aren’t looking for one.
 Everyone wants to be loved, and we need a special kind of love.
-So to the women out there, particularly Black women, that love them some brothas, be patient.
+So to the women out there, particularly Black women who love them some brothas, be patient.
 We’re out here, we just need to get ourselves right first.

 Until Next Time…